 \section{Conclusion}

-This paper addresses 5G path loss estimation, extending to out of distribution prediction with multiple transmitters.
-Addressing prior research gaps, including insufficient environmental modeling, a single transmitter focus, and neglected out of distribution path loss prediction, we introduce \mdl.
+This paper addresses 5G path loss estimation, extending to out-of-distribution prediction with multiple transmitters.
+Addressing prior research gaps, including insufficient environmental modeling, a single-transmitter focus, and neglected out-of-distribution path loss prediction, we introduce PathFinder.
 This model decouples building and transmitter features for active environmental modeling.
-It employs mask guided low rank attention to learn global environmental features, independently focusing on the decoupled features.
+It employs Mask-Guided Low-Rank Attention to learn global environmental features, independently focusing on the decoupled features.
 Furthermore, we establish a novel S2MT-RPP task with the proposed Transmitter Oriented Mixup method.
 We empirically analyze various models' performance on this task and the reasons for suboptimal results.
-Experiments show that \mdl achieves state of the art performance across multiple distribution shift scenarios, showcasing robust generalization and zero-shot capabilities.
+Experiments show that PathFinder achieves state-of-the-art performance across multiple distribution shift scenarios, showcasing robust generalization and zero-shot capabilities.

 Despite these advancements, certain limitations remain.
 While PathFinder significantly outperforms baselines in accuracy, it utilizes a more number of parameters (45.25 M) compared to state-of-the-art models like PMNet or REM-Net.
 Although our MLA module ensures a high inference speed of 59.92~FPS, the overall model size may still pose challenges for deployment on resource-constrained edge devices with limited memory.
 Future work aims to explore model compression techniques and more diverse real-world tasks, treating PathFinder as a foundational model to address practical challenges in evolving communication environments.